Two-Year Accelerated Juris Doctor

 On-campus Degree Overview

 Regent Law understands the unique challenges facing today’s aspiring lawyers who want to become equipped to address the most pressing issues of our time.
 We have responded by offering the Juris Doctor (J.D.) in an accelerated, two-year format.

-Accelerated J.D. students will have the added benefits of saving considerable time and living expenses while pursing the program and entering the job market one year sooner than students in a traditional three-year program—all while earning the same academically rigorous legal education taught from a Christian worldview and focused in the key areas of Torts, Contracts, Property, Civil Procedure, Criminal Law, Constitutional Law, Business Associations, and Evidence.
+Accelerated J.D. students will have the added benefits of saving considerable time and living expenses while pursing the program and entering the job market one year sooner than students in a traditional three-year program—all while earning the same rigorous legal education taught from a Christian worldview that is focused in the key areas of Torts, Contracts, Property, Civil Procedure, Criminal Law, Constitutional Law, Business Associations, and Evidence.

 Accelerated J.D.
 Program Highlights